 A man of distinction in Ohio County, Kentucky, Musker Louis Heavrin is one of the most obscure public officials I've had a chance to write about in quite some time.
 This mysterious man has a few brief mentions on popular genealogical websites like Rootsweb or Ancestry.com, but other than these references not much else could be found on him......that was until I managed to locate a May 1899 edition of the Hartford, Kentucky Republican!
-This paper (found via the wonderful Chronicling America newspaper archive) breathed new life into Heavrin's story and yielded a substantial amount of facts on him, as well as the picture of him above!
-During a long life of nearly 85 years, Heavrin rose to become a noted attorney in Ohio County, a Republican candidate for Congress, and was a two time delegate to the Republican National Convention, among other accomplishments.
+This paper (found via the wonderful Chronicling America newspaper archive) breathed new life into Heavrin's story and yielded a substantial amount of facts on him, as well as the portrait of him above!
+During a long life of nearly eighty-five years, Heavrin rose to become a prominent attorney in Ohio County, a Republican candidate for Congress, and was a two-time delegate to the Republican National Convention, amongst other accomplishments.

-After his graduation Heavrin returned to Hartford and opened a law practice.
-Within a few years of embarking on his chosen profession, Heavrin acquired a reputation as a lawyer of "sound judgement, tact and ability" and this sterling character assessment "soon placed him at the head of the bar in Western Kentucky."
+After his graduation, Heavrin returned to Hartford and opened a law practice.
+Within a few years of embarking on his profession Heavrin acquired a reputation as a lawyer of "sound judgment, tact and ability", and this sterling character assessment "soon placed him at the head of the bar in Western Kentucky."
 He married in September 1888 to Ms. Mary Mollie Cox (1868-1925).
-The couple were married for over thirty years until her passing in February 1925, and it is recorded that no children were born to them during the course of their marriage.
+The couple was married for over thirty years until her passing in February 1925, and it is recorded that the couple remained childless.

 Heavrin began his pursuit of public office in 1897, running successfully for Ohio County Attorney.
 In 1899 he was mentioned as being a prospective Republican nominee for Attorney General of Kentucky, and this warranted a large write up on his life in the Hartford Republican.
 The Republican notes that Heavrin was a "lifelong Republican and a leading factor in the politics of this section.
 He has fought the battles for the success of the party on which depends the future of the country."
 It is uncertain whether or not Heavrin ever became the official Republican candidate, as newspapers mentioning him and his candidacy are sorely lacking!